ethereum/consensus-specs/sync/optimistic.md

 	engine returns `SYNCING` or `VALID`.
 An `INVALID` response MUST return `False`.

-In addition to this change to validation, the consensus engine MUST be able to ascertain, after import, which blocks returned `SYNCING` (`optimistic_roots`) and which returned `VALID`.
+In addition to this change to validation, the consensus engine MUST be able to ascertain, after import, which blocks returned `SYNCING` and which returned `VALID`.

-Notably, optimistically imported blocks MUST have passed all verifications included in `process_block` (noting the modifications to the `execute_payload`).
-I.e., the blocks are fully verified but awaiting execution of the `ExecutionPayload`.
+Optimistically imported blocks MUST pass all verifications included in `process_block` (withstanding the modifications to `execute_payload`).

 A consensus engine MUST be able to retrospectively (i.e., after import) modify the status of `SYNCING` blocks to be either `VALID` or `INVALID` based upon responses